Sxientrie/Sxentrie-RAG/README.md

   * **Instant, Browser-Based Access:** No installation, no setup, no IDE required.
 Paste a GitHub repository URL and start exploring immediately.
   * **Interactive Code Navigation:** Browse the complete file and directory structure of any public repository through a clean and intuitive tree view.
-  * **LLM-Powered Project Overview:** Get a high-level understanding of any repository.
+  * **Detailed Project Overview:** Get a high-level understanding of any repository.
 Sxentrie's analysis explains the project's purpose, key features, and technology stack in concise, human-readable language.
   * **In-Depth Technical Review:** Go beyond surface-level stats.
 The technical review identifies potential bugs, security vulnerabilities, performance bottlenecks, and areas for improved maintainability, complete with code snippets and explanations.
   * **Secure User Accounts:** Log in with your GitHub account to unlock personalized features and future capabilities.